fireproofsocks/zappa/CONTRIBUTING.md

 8. Push your local branch to your remote.
 9. Open a pull request from your fork's feature or bug branch to the original's master branch.

 Note: Merge or rebase?
-I'm fine with merges, unless you have a really compelling reason to use rebases.
+I prefer the simplicity of merges unless you have a really compelling reason to use rebase.
 When your pull request is closed, I will probably squash the commits, but I'm not too worried about having lots of commits on an open-source project.

 Thank you!